10 Ways to Stop Porch Pirates from Stealing Your Packages

-Clark recommends homeowners put up a “visible and legible ‘No Trespassing’ sign.”
+Clark recommends that homeowners put up a “visible and legible ‘No Trespassing’ sign.”
 The presence of this sign guarantees that the thief’s actions were intentional, making your claims stronger.
-If coupled with a recorded video of the crime via your home security camera, you are [much more likely to get] favorable results if you take the matter into court.”
+If it’s coupled with a recorded video of the crime via your home security camera, you are [much more likely to get] favorable results if you take the matter into court.”

 Opt into delivery alerts

 You should be able to sign up for alerts after purchasing an item online or once you receive the initial tracking information.
-If you’re ordering groceries online, it’s probably easier just to pick them up.
+If you’re ordering groceries online, it’s probably easier to just pick them up.

 Purchase an outdoor video camera

 If your budget allows, he advises buying a camera that has motion detection and a built-in siren.
 “A siren is an active deterrent that really sends a message.”
-Looking to buy a home security camera?
-Check out the 12 best-reviewed ones.

 Install a doorbell camera